fractalrobotics/Fractal-5-Pro/README.md

 # Product Overview

+# User Guide
+I have not made a full manufacturing and assembly guide for the Fractal 5 Pro.
+If you want to build your own, you will have to figure it out from looking at the CAD, the BOM, and whatever guidance I provide in this section of the README file.

+Several aspects of the design (such as the CoreXY system and triple lead-screw Z-axis) were inspired by the VORON Trident project, which is also licensed under GPLv3.
+This project complies with the GPLv3 license and is released under the same terms.
+I gratefully acknowledge VORON's contribution to the open hardware ecosystem.
+While the Fractal 5 Pro does not currently have an assembly guide, I encourage you to reference the VORON Trident assembly guide as some aspects will be relevant enough to provide helpful guidance during assembly.

+**🔨Manufacturing**

+The Fractal 5 Pro is comprised of a combination of stock and modified COTS parts, 3D printed parts, and custom machined parts.
+All required materials are included in the BOM.

+**🔩Assembly**

+**🔌Electronics & Wiring**

+**💾Firmware**

+---

 # Project Motivation
 This project was motivated by the **Fractal Robotics** vision: **To accelerate the development of mechanical solutions.** In support of this vision, this project aims to address the observed gap between the limitations of 3-axis FDM and the inaccessibility of current 5-axis FDM.